atique7465/Data_Structure_in_detail/README.md

 **Solutions:**
 there are many solutions.

-- Chaining:__
+- Chaining: <br/>
--> when there is a collision just store them in a linked list in the same index of the array.__
+-> when there is a collision just store them in a linked list in the same index of the array.<br/>
 -> So, rather than an array of instances it will be an array of linked list of instances.